 Five Ways with Reblochon from The Taste of Savoie Kitchen

 Winter has arrived in the Haute Savoie and we are all ready to enjoy the French Alps and the wide variety of alpine activities the snowy mountains have to offer.
+Reblochon cheese is at the heart of many good mountain meals.
+So Five Recipes with Reblochon seemed a natural post to create right now!
 The ski resorts are all bursting into life excited about the huge amounts of early snowfall.
 Outdoor winter activities require a lot of energy to maximise enjoyment on the slopes and luckily there are many hearty Savoyard dishes to enjoy using the abundance of local ingredients that we are so lucky to have here.

 I’ve put together 5 recipes from my Taste of Savoie blog all using the wonderful, versatile and well-known cheese from this region - Reblochon. *Reblochon cheese gained AOC status in 1958 and was first produced in the Thônes and Arly valleys, in the Aravis in the Haute Savoie.
 Thônes remains the centre of Reblochon production today and the cheeses are made in local cooperatives in the area.

 The Reblochon skin contains Umami one of the basic tastes

 so it’s little wonder we can’t get enough of it in the winter!